 In 2008, Criss Angel walked on water.
-He escaped from a straight jacket in Times Square, sawed himself in half, and levitated in the Luxor Hotel’s famous beam.
+He escaped from a straitjacket in Times Square, sawed himself in half, and levitated in the Luxor Hotel’s famous beam.
 Despite the fact that his heyday is more than a decade in the rearview mirror, when a layperson is asked to name a magician, they say Criss Angel.
 But without a major TV special or show, what has he been doing?
 What happened to Criss Angel?

 Who is Criss Angel?